PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Relan thought on this a while and said, "With such a powerful sword, you could have been a King."

 "Nah, kid.
 They don't let guys like me be King.
-Not even in fairy tales do guys like me be King."
+Not even in fairy tales do guys like me get to be King."

 "Why?
 Can't anybody be a King?"

 "You gotta better shot of being King than I do.
 Farm Boy, turns out to be a prince, that's a great story.
-Merchant, nah, that…"
+Merchant, nah, that never happens.
+Not in a million years kid.
+And y'know --"

 Boltac put a finger to his lips and looked up sharply.
-Relan heard it as well.
+Relan heard it.
 Something moving through the passageway.
-Scraping footfalls and hissing.
-In the passageway they had come from they could see the flickering orange glow of torchlight.
+The sound of strange, scraping footfalls and a hissing.
+In the passageway they had just come through they could see the flickering orange glow of torchlight.
 It grew brighter and brighter.
-Something was tracking him.
+Something was tracking them.

 Boltac whispered, "Draw your sword.
 This is where you get to be a hero."

 "What?" whispered Relan.

-"Listen," said Boltac, "Here's what we're going to do."
+"Listen," said Boltac, "Here's how we're going to do this."

-# 30 Orc's POV
+# 30 -- Orc's POV

 Hissglarg smelled human.
 And orders was very clear about humans.
 They were to be eaten.
 Not the crunchy face-parts, no, no. They was to be saved for identification, of course.
 But all the rest were free game.
 Like all Orc's, Hissglarg loved human meat.
 Of course, he had been bred to.

 It was a silly trait, one that evolution would never would have put up with.
-All Orc's really needed to survive was a constant diet of the deep minerals they had been grown from.
-But when Alston Dimsbury set out to do a job of evil wizarding, he didn't leave it half done.
-No matter what they needed to grow, Alston had decided that his Orcs would have a proper lust for the flesh of mankind, with not so much as a by your leave to the delicate processes that formed the natural world.
+All Orcs really needed to survive was a constant diet of the deep minerals they had been grown from.
+But when Alston Dimsbury set out to do a job of *evil* wizarding, he didn't leave it half done.
+No matter what they needed to live, Alston had decided that his Orcs would have a proper lust for the flesh of mankind.
+What did he care for the delicate processes that formed the natural world?

-This was all well and good (especially for Alston's vanity) but human meat played all hell on an Orc's digestion.
+This was all well and good (especially for Dimsbury's vanity) but human meat played all hell on an Orc's digestion.
 In fact, nothing about an Orc's digestion was very good.
-A single orc, left to its own devices, could eat rock and soil all day, yet fail to extract enough nutrition to survive.
-So as an odd, created species, they dug and quarried and filtered and smelted and refined -- excavating vast underground complexes -- not for pretty jewels or shiny metals, but for dinner.
+A single Orc, left to its own devices, could eat rock and soil all day, yet fail to extract enough nutrition to survive.
+So as an odd, created species, they dug and quarried and filtered and smelted and refined.
+They excavated vast underground complexes, not for pretty jewels or shiny metals, but for dinner.

-The Orc held the barely sputtering torch close the ceiling and sniffed the air.
+Hissglarg held the barely sputtering torch close the ceiling and sniffed the air.
 Yes, this time to the left.
 He sucked the air and scuttled forward.
 Strictly speaking, Hissglarg didn't need light.
 Born and raised underground, the feeling of the rock under his claws and the scent of minerals, warren-mates and intruders were all he needed to navigate his way through the most tortuous of underground passages.
 He could never get lost.
 He would just follow his own smell back the way he had come.

-Hissglarg had carried the torch because of something the-one-who-spoke-the-human-tongue had told him.
-He couldn't remember the exact words right now, especially with the intoxicating smell of meat so close, but it was something about human's liking light.
+Orcs carried the torches because of something the-one-who-spoke-the-human-tongue had told them.
+Hissglarg couldn't remember the exact words right now, especially with the intoxicating smell of meat so close, but it was something about Humans liking light.
 And if they were lost in the dark that they would come right towards a source of light.
-It was close enough, what Samga had told him was, "Keep a light in their eyes," they are easier to catch that way."
+It was close enough, what Samga had told his fellow Orcs was, "Keep the light in their eyes, they are easier to catch that way."

-A light flared in the passageway before him.
-So brilliant, he thought it was that strangest of things, the sun.
-But what would the sun being doing underground?
-He covered his eyes and hissed in pain.
+As he stepped out into a junction, he though he saw something move to his left.
+But he when he turned to look at it, a brilliant light flooded the passageway.
+It was so brilliant, he thought it was that most abhorred of things, the Sun.
+But what would the Sun being doing underground?
+Hissglarg covered his eyes and cried out in pain.
 Then he threw the sputtering torch at the source of light.
-It faded somewhat and in the encroaching darkness, he could see a fat sack of human meat, crawling along the ground after a lantern.
+The light faded and in the returning darkness, he could see a fat sack of human meat, scrambling along the ground after a lantern.
 Ah, dinner, thought Hissglarg.

 The entree on the ground turned and looked behind Hissglarg.
-It's eyes went wide and it shouted something in the meat-tongue.
-Hissglarg did not understand it, but he looked behind him anyway.
+Its eyes went wide and it shouted something in the meat-tongue.
+Hissglarg did not understand what it said, but he looked behind him anyway.
 And there, to his surprise, was more meat.
 This one held a sword in it's shaking hand.
 It was younger and thinner than the one on the ground.
 In fact, it looked kind of stringy.
-But Hissglarg would eat the sword.
-Metal was tasty and good for you, too!
+But Hissglarg would eat the sword too.
+Metal was tasty and good for you.
 The Orc grabbed the shaking metal blade in one of his taloned hands.
 Tears streamed down the boy's face, but he did not run.

-There was a thud/clank, and blackness closed in from around the edges of Hissglarg's vision.
+Then was a thudclink and blackness closed in from around the edges of Hissglarg's vision.
 The orc collapsed to the floor unconscious.

-Relan blinked the tears back from his eyes and saw Boltac standing over the collapsed Orc.
+Relan blinked the tears back from his eyes and saw Boltac standing over the collapsed Orc with a heavy coin purse in his right hand.

 "Why didn't you stab him?"
 Boltac demanded.

-Relan opened his eyes to see Boltac standing over an unconscious Orc with a heavy coin purse in his right hand.

 "What did you hit him with?"
 Relan asked, still shaking and trying to change the subject.

 "Money.
 About 150 gold pieces.
-Mightier than the sword."
+Mightier than the sword," Boltac said with a wink.

-# 30 Rattick Betrays Him
+# 31 -- Rattick Betrays Him

-After the chains were tightened around her ankle, Asarah crawled under the large table she was attached to and lay down.
+After the shackle was closed around her ankle, Asarah crawled under the large table she was chained to and lay down.
 She did not cry.
 She did not give up.
-But, in spite of her best efforts, she fell asleep.
-The will may be strong, but when the body is weak, there is nothing you can do.
+But, when the rage and the adrenaline shivered out of her, she grew tired.

-She did struggle to stay awake.
-To observe her surroundings and her captor carefully.
-She searched for a weak link in the chain, a soft spot in the wood of the table and any flicker of distraction that she could find within the man.
-But when Samga had left, the Wizard Dimsbury has turned his back on her and devoted his full attention to the out-of-focus flame on the far side of the chamber.
+She struggled to stay awake, to observe her surroundings and her captor carefully, to find a weak link in her chain, a soft spot in the wood of the table or any flicker of distraction that she could use against the Wizard.
+But there was none.
+After Samga left, the Dimsbury turned his back on her and devoted his full attention to the out-of-focus flame on the other side of the chamber.

-She had watched the back of his head very closely for about 15 minutes before the chanting started.
-It was low and guttural, and sounded like more than one voice.
-At first, she though there was more than one person chanting as the sound of it seemed to come from behind her.
-But when she whirled, there was only the rounded, stone wall of the spherical chamber, catching the echoes and playing tricks on here.
+She had watched him for about 15 minutes before the chanting started.
+It was low and guttural, and sounded like the Wizard was speaking with more than one voice.
+The sound of it seemed to come from behind her.
+But when she whirled, there was only the rounded, stone wall of the spherical chamber, catching the echoes and playing tricks on her.

-Still, the effect of the strange, humming/singing noise coming from the the Wizard's throat, the stench of a smoldering brazier in the corner, and the hypnotic, flickering of the in focus/out-of-focus, flame/non-flame trapped under a ball of blown glass all conspired to put her to sleep.
+The effect of the strange, humming/singing noise coming from the the Wizard's throat, the stench of a smoldering brazier in the corner, and the hypnotic, flickering of the in focus/out-of-focus, flame/non-flame trapped under a ball of blown glass all conspired to put her to sleep.

-She awoke slowly, to the sound of voices.
-Whether she had slept for an hour or an age, she could not have said, but when she opened her eyes she saw the the strange, flame under glass was brighter now, and in better focus.
-The fingers of eerie light it cast throughout the round room were more substantial and cast deeper shadows.
+When awoke, she could not have said if minutes had passed, or days.
+She heard voices.
+When she opened her eyes she saw that the strange, flame under glass was brighter now, and in better focus.
+The fingers of eerie light it cast throughout the room were more substantial and cast deeper shadows.
 On the far side of the room, two of the shadows were talking.

-The figure of Dimsbury seemed to cower over a smaller cowled figure who seemed reluctant to leave the shadows.
-The two of them were speaking in whispers and she couldn't make out any of what they had said.
-Until the Wizard stood up straight, and exclaimed, "What?
-Come to rescue... the scullery maid?
+The figure of Dimsbury towered over a cowled figure who stood in the deepest shadows.
+The two of them were spoke in whispers.
+She couldn't make out any of what they said, until the Wizard stood up straight, and exclaimed, "What?
+Come to rescue?
+For the cook?
 You must be joking."

-The smaller figure shook his head and whispered more intently.
-When he paused in his explanation, the Wizard said, "Ho, ho, ho, no. Really?
+The smaller figure shook his head and murmured more intently.
+When he paused, the Wizard said, "Ho, ho, ho, no. Really?
 That is rich.
 Yes, yes.
 No wait, bring them here.
 Making an example of them will be a pleasant diversion."

 "Yes," continued the Wizard, after another pause, "of course there will be a reward.
 I never presume someone like you does something out of the goodness of their heart."